tobyqin/avalanche-validator-automation/README.md

 The entire setup and deployment process is automated using **Ansible** and **Docker**.

+## Documentation

+For detailed step-by-step guides, troubleshooting, and best practices, please refer to the [`docs/README.md`](docs/README.md) file.

+## Learn More

+For a full experience and detailed walkthrough of setting up an Avalanche validator, check out my blog post: [Setup Avalanche Validator](https://tobyqin.cn/posts/2025-10-28/setup-avalanche-validator/).

 ## Core Objectives

 * **Deploy:** Automate the deployment of an `avalanchego` node (Dockerized or native systemd service) on a target EC2 instance.